fititnt/ap-application-load-balancer/README.md

 > TL;DR: See [example/playbook-basic.yml](example/playbook-basic.yml) and
 [example/playbook-complex.yml](example/playbook-complex.yml) for some examples of usage.

+### Important directories
+> @TODO: rewrite paths from "application_load_balancer" to just "alb" (fititnt, 2019-11-02 21:24 BRT)

+- ALB
+  - ALB Files
+    - `/opt/alb/`
+  - ALB default directory for logs (TL;DR: "the default place for the error.log/access.log from OpenResty/NGinx")
+    - `/var/log/alb/`
+- OpenResty
+  - `/usr/local/openresty/`
+  - Tip: OpenResty, even if is a fork of NGinx, **will not** use /etc/nginx/ (but `/usr/local/openresty/nginx/`)

 ### ALB Strategies
 For simplification each _group of rules_ is called "app" because most of the time this is the case.
 The parameter `app_alb_strategy` defines wich [OpenResty